(All fields required)

 Intern only team located at University Hospital.
 Here PL1 residents learn the care of well infants in the newborn nursery, supervised by a Neonatal Attending.
 There are no overnight shifts on Newborn Nursery, PL1 residents sign the patients out to the NICU fellow for overnight coverage.

 PL1 residents rotate at one of our 2 community NICU’s – University Hospital or Good Samaritan Hospital, both Level III NICU’s.
 They function as a team member alongside Senior Residents, all taking primary care of preterm neonates and term newborns with medical complications.
-A NICU fellow and Neonatologist serve as leadership of all NICU teams.
+A NICU fellow and attending serve as leadership for all NICU teams.
 In the NICU all residents work on the shift schedules and take day and overnight shifts.

 An immersion experience for PL1 residents where they will learn about community resources for underserved populations, global health initiatives, safety and injury prevention.
 A lecture series as well as community involvement experiences give residents insight into their role in community and worldwide advocacy.
-There is no call or inpatient coverage required of residents on Advocacy.

 A clinical experience for all PL1 residents spent in a community pediatrics office in the greater Cincinnati area.
 All PL1 residents spend 1 month, in either two 2-week blocks or one 4-week block on Private Practice.
 During this rotation residents will gain clinical knowledge in the care of general pediatric patients in the ambulatory setting.
-There is no call or inpatient coverage required of residents on Private Practice.

 All residents receive 1 month vacation, taken in two 2-week blocks.